 We’re gathering here wisdom and resources on communication, grief, loss and more.
 We’ll update this page as we learn.
-Please share resources you’ve found valuable using the Reply / Comments section below.
+Please share resources you’ve found valuable using the easy contact form.

 - Grief and Waves.
 Excerpt:

 Alright, here goes.
 I’m old.
 What that means is that I’ve survived (so far) and a lot of people I’ve known and loved did not.
 I’ve lost friends, best friends, acquaintances, co-workers, grandparents, mom, relatives, teachers, mentors, students, neighbors, and a host of other folks.
 I have no children, and I can’t imagine the pain it must be to lose a child.
 But here’s my two cents.
 I wish I could say you get used to people dying.
 I never did.
 I don’t want to.
 Read full content . . .

 - When your dearly departed loved one may not be so lovely.
 Excerpt: